 Stop signs for motorists on the side street

-Motorists on the main street must obey the traffic signal indications as at any traffic signal.
-This includes stopping at the Stop line during a red light and waiting for gaps in the opposing traffic during a green, if turning left.
-As at other traffic signals, motorists may turn right during the red indication.
+Motorists on the main street must obey the traffic signal indications the same as any traffic signal.
+This includes stopping at the stop line during a red light and waiting for gaps in the opposing traffic during a green, if turning left, or stopping then turning right during the red indication.

 Motorists on the side street will always face a Stop sign.
 They are required to yield to all pedestrians and vehicles on the main street.
 This includes checking for pedestrians and waiting for an acceptable gap in the vehicular traffic on the main street.
 Motorists must obey the Stop sign even if vehicles on the main street have stopped.